murrant/timeseries-php/.junie/guidelines.md

    Tests: phpunit
    Formatting: pint
    Static Analysis: phpstan
+- Never throw a generic \Exception, use TSDBException as the base exception

 ## Project Structure
 - Keep classes focused on a single responsibility (SOLID principles)